wombleton/gitlaw-nz/acts/W/War Pensions Act 1954.md

-$14,403.96 to the surviving spouse or surviving civil union partner or surviving de facto partner of that person or, if there is no surviving spouse or surviving civil union partner or surviving de facto partner, to be apportioned equally between any dependent children of that person
+$14,602.73 to the surviving spouse or surviving civil union partner or surviving de facto partner of that person or, if there is no surviving spouse or surviving civil union partner or surviving de facto partner, to be apportioned equally between any dependent children of that person

 *   (b) on the death of any person who, on the date of his or her death, was in receipt of a veteran's pension on account of his or her own service

-$5,712.64 to the surviving spouse or surviving civil union partner or surviving de facto partner of that person or, if there is no surviving spouse or surviving civil union partner or surviving de facto partner, to be apportioned equally between any dependent children of that person
+$5,791.47 to the surviving spouse or surviving civil union partner or surviving de facto partner of that person or, if there is no surviving spouse or surviving civil union partner or surviving de facto partner, to be apportioned equally between any dependent children of that person

 *   (c) on the death of the spouse or civil union partner or de facto partner of any person if that person is receiving a veteran's pension on account of his or her own service and if the spouse or civil union partner or de facto partner was in receipt of a veteran's pension

-$4,356.05 to that person
+$4,416.16 to that person

 2There is deductable from any amount payable under clause 1 the amount of any veteran's pension paid or payable in respect of the person who has died following their death.

-*   Schedule 12 item 1(a): amended, on 1 April 2013 (applying only in respect of people who die on or after 1 April 2013), by [clause 4(1)][398] of the War Pensions (Rates of Pensions, Lump Sum Payments, and Allowances) Order 2013 (SR 2013/30).
+*   Schedule 12 item 1(a): amended, on 1 April 2014 (applying only in respect of people who die on or after 1 April 2014), by [clause 4(1)][400] of the War Pensions (Rates of Pensions, Lump Sum Payments, and Allowances) Order 2014 (LI 2014/60).
-*   Schedule 12 item 1(a): amended, on 1 April 2007, by [section 5][297] of the War Pensions Amendment Act 2005 (2005 No 24).
+*   Schedule 12 item 1(a): amended, on 1 April 2007, by [section 5][299] of the War Pensions Amendment Act 2005 (2005 No 24).
-*   Schedule 12 item 1(a): amended, on 26 April 2005, by [section 3][241] of the War Pensions Amendment Act 2005 (2005 No 24).
+*   Schedule 12 item 1(a): amended, on 26 April 2005, by [section 3][246] of the War Pensions Amendment Act 2005 (2005 No 24).
-*   Schedule 12 item 1(b): amended, on 1 April 2013 (applying only in respect of people who die on or after 1 April 2013), by [clause 4(1)][398] of the War Pensions (Rates of Pensions, Lump Sum Payments, and Allowances) Order 2013 (SR 2013/30).
+*   Schedule 12 item 1(b): amended, on 1 April 2014 (applying only in respect of people who die on or after 1 April 2014), by [clause 4(1)][400] of the War Pensions (Rates of Pensions, Lump Sum Payments, and Allowances) Order 2014 (LI 2014/60).
-*   Schedule 12 item 1(b): amended, on 1 April 2007, by [section 5][297] of the War Pensions Amendment Act 2005 (2005 No 24).
+*   Schedule 12 item 1(b): amended, on 1 April 2007, by [section 5][299] of the War Pensions Amendment Act 2005 (2005 No 24).
-*   Schedule 12 item 1(b): amended, on 26 April 2005, by [section 3][241] of the War Pensions Amendment Act 2005 (2005 No 24).
+*   Schedule 12 item 1(b): amended, on 26 April 2005, by [section 3][246] of the War Pensions Amendment Act 2005 (2005 No 24).
-*   Schedule 12 item 1(c): amended, on 1 April 2013 (applying only in respect of people who die on or after 1 April 2013), by [clause 4(1)][398] of the War Pensions (Rates of Pensions, Lump Sum Payments, and Allowances) Order 2013 (SR 2013/30).
+*   Schedule 12 item 1(c): amended, on 1 April 2014 (applying only in respect of people who die on or after 1 April 2014), by [clause 4(1)][400] of the War Pensions (Rates of Pensions, Lump Sum Payments, and Allowances) Order 2014 (LI 2014/60).
-*   Schedule 12 item 1(c): amended, on 1 April 2007, by [section 5][297] of the War Pensions Amendment Act 2005 (2005 No 24).
+*   Schedule 12 item 1(c): amended, on 1 April 2007, by [section 5][299] of the War Pensions Amendment Act 2005 (2005 No 24).
-*   Schedule 12 item 1(c): amended, on 26 April 2005, by [section 3][241] of the War Pensions Amendment Act 2005 (2005 No 24).
+*   Schedule 12 item 1(c): amended, on 26 April 2005, by [section 3][246] of the War Pensions Amendment Act 2005 (2005 No 24).

 ---

 ## Schedule 13
 Specified Pacific countries

-[s 74N][174]
+[s 74N][176]

-*   Schedule 13: added, on 15 April 2003, by [section 11][405] of the War Pensions Amendment Act 2003 (2003 No 18).
+*   Schedule 13: added, on 15 April 2003, by [section 11][407] of the War Pensions Amendment Act 2003 (2003 No 18).

 American Samoa